MORE THAN JUST A SCHOOL BUS COMPANY

 Ed and Shirley remained committed to the business and worked together until Shirley passed away in the year 2000.
 Come 2001, Long Motor Buses moved out of the North Philipsburg garage to our current location at 721 Troy Hawk Run Highway.
 Ed and his son, Ted, worked together to run the business alongside several committed office employees, drivers, and mechanics that came along from the old garage.

-Long Motor Buses expanded their garage work for customers and began offering charter service while providing service to West Branch, Philipsburg, and State College.
+Long Motor Buses expanded their garage work for customers and began offering charter service while providing service to our school districts.
 A team of great employees was formed, which helped the business immensely during its expansion.

 Ed passed away in the year 2007 and left Ted to run the company.
 The age of the “party bus” came to be and local charter trips were expanded for groups.
 Ted became known for his many charitable donations throughout the community and used the business to help others as much as he could.